bakapear/ytt/README.md

-ytt.valid('blablablala') // checks if video or playlist is accessable ytt.query('duck do quack') // gets basic video/playlist/channel info of query ytt.query('duck do quack', { filter: 'video' }) // above but finds videos only ytt.query('duck do quack', { filter: 'channel' }) // above but finds videos only ytt.query('duck do quack', { filter: 'playlist' }) // above but finds playlists only ytt.query('duck do quack', { num: 35 }) // gets basic video/channel/playlist info of query, searching max 35 items (default is first page only ~20)
+ytt.valid('blablablala') // checks if video or playlist is accessable ytt.query('duck do quack') // gets basic video/playlist/channel info of query ytt.query('duck do quack', { filter: 'video' }) // above but finds videos only ytt.query('duck do quack', { filter: 'channel' }) // above but finds channels only ytt.query('duck do quack', { filter: 'playlist' }) // above but finds playlists only ytt.query('duck do quack', { num: 35 }) // gets basic video/channel/playlist info of query, searching max 35 items (default is first page only ~20)
 ytt.video('wOLiEu7275E') // get basic video info